Table Of Contents

 6. Related costs to consider

-It’s hard to predict these costs because they change depending on usage over time.
+Predicting these costs is difficult because they change with usage over time.
 So, how do you understand, control, and optimize your Amazon EC2 costs with all these variables to consider?

 How To Understand, Control, And Reduce Amazon EC2 Costs Immediately

-Unfortunately, native AWS cost tools like the AWS Cost Explorer and Cost and Usage Reports provide only an overview of your costs.
+Unfortunately, native AWS cost tools, such as the AWS Cost Explorer and Cost and Usage Reports, provide only an overview of your costs.

-Cost and Usage Reports are notoriously difficult to work with due to their Excel-like layout and hundreds of thousands of rows and columns.
+Cost and Usage Reports are notoriously difficult due to their Excel-like layout with hundreds of thousands of rows and columns.

 Cost Explorer primarily displays total costs and averages over time — not how specific dimensions in your organization contributed to your cloud bill.